 - Provide the Charter School Name as it appears on the Charter Petition and board approved minutes.

-- Provide the lead petitioner or preferred contact person, contact phone number, mailing address, and e-mail.
+- Provide the name of the principal, administrator, or lead petitioner, contact phone number, mailing address, and e-mail.

 - Provide the grade levels the charter school was approved to serve.

 Provide the funding option as either Direct, where the funds come to the school directly from the county office of education, or Local, where funds come to the school through the authorizing school district.

 - Indicate if the school will operate year round or on a traditional schedule.

 As defined by California Education Code (EC) Section 47612.5(e)(1):

 Notwithstanding any other provision of law, and as a condition of apportionment, “classroom-based instruction” in a charter school, for the purposes of this part, occurs only when charter school pupils are engaged in educational activities required of those pupils and are under the immediate supervision and control of an employee of the charter school who possesses a valid teaching certification in accordance with subdivision (l) of Section 47605.
 For purposes of calculating average daily attendance for classroom-based instruction apportionments, at least 80 percent of the instructional time offered by the charter school shall be at the schoolsite, and the charter school shall require the attendance of all pupils for whom a classroom-based apportionment is claimed at the school site for at least 80 percent of the minimum instructional time required to be offered pursuant to paragraph (1) of subdivision (a) of Section 47612.5.